chafey/dicomp10-to-dicomweb-js/README.md

   * bit for bit equivalence (nice to have)
 * Ability to stream the archive format out via HTTP directly and be compatible with a subset of DICOMweb WADO-RS
 * More effecient metadata updates (e.g. patient name)
-* More efficient image access
+* More efficient image access (no need to scan through DICOM P10 to access frames, or store the offsets of each frame separately)

 This library is intended to be a building block for more complex systems and therefore limited in scope to the minimum functionality that is still useful.
 Other functionality that can be built on top of this